 How to Choose the Best VPN

-Knowing what is a VPN is important, however, knowing how to choose the best VPN is the difference that makes difference.
+Knowing what is a VPN is important, however, knowing how to choose the best VPN is the difference that makes a difference.
 A good VPN service is critical to your security and anonymity online.
 Top tier VPNs give their users a good balance in features between connectivity protocols, server locations, and pricing among others.

 Many VPNs are designed with a certain type of user in mind.
 There are those that focus more on removing Geo-location restrictions, while others focus more on heavy data downloading and content freedom.
-Therefore, when you are contemplating on which service best suits your needs, here are a few things to look out for;
+Therefore, when you are contemplating which service best suits your needs, here are a few things to look out for;

 The Protocols a VPN Service Uses